joaorebelo92/Futsal-Website/README.md

 # Futsal Website

-A User friendly website made for Sector9 for showing news about Futsal in Leiria District or Nacional.
+A User friendly website made for Sector9 for showing news about Futsal in **Leiria District or National.**
 In the website se the results of the games, the info on the teams, next and previous games.

 <b> Technologies used :</b> HTML,CSS,Bootstrap,JavaScript,Jquery,PHP,Mysql,Joomla